 IV.
-Laboratory testing
+Laboratory festing

-A. Leukocytosis.
+- A. Leukocytosis.
 An elevated WBC with a left shift and elevated hematocrit (indicating hemoconcentration) and hyperglycemia are common.
 Pre-renal azotemia may result from dehydration.
-Hypoalbuminemia, hyperdehydration.
-Hypoalbuminemia, hyper-triglyceridemia, hypocalcemia, hyperbilirubinemia,

-C. Elevated lipase.
+Hypoalbuminemia, hypertriglyceridemia, hypocalcemia, hyperbilirubinemia, and mild elevations of transaminases and alkaline phosphatase are common. - B. Elevated amylase.
+An elevated amylase level often confirms the clinical diagnosis of pancreatitis. - C. Elevafed lipase.
 Lipase measurements are more specific for pancreatitis than amylase levels, but less sensitive.
-Hyperlipasemia may also occur in patients with renal failure, perforated ulcer disease, bowel infarction and bowel obstruction.

-D. Abdominal Radiographs may reveal non-specific findings of pancreatitis, such as "sentinel loops" (dilated loops of small bowel in the vicinity of the pancreas), ileus and, pancreatic calcifications.
-E. Ultrasonography demonstrates the entire pancreas in only 20 percent of patients with acute pancreatitis.
-Its greatest utility is in evaluation of patients with possible gallstone disease.
-Helical high resolution computed tomography is the imaging modality of choice in acute pancreatitis.
+Hyperlipasemia may also occur in patients with renal failure, perforated ulcer disease, bowel infarction and bowel obstruction. - D. Abdominal Radiographs may reveal non-specific findings of pancreatitis, such as "sentinel loops" (dilated loops of small bowel in the vicinity of the pancreas), ileus and, pancreatic calcifications. - E. Ulfrasonography demonstrates the entire pancreas in only 20 percent of patients with acute pancreatitis.
+Its greatest utility is in evaluation of patients with possible gallstone disease. - F. Helical high resolution computed fomography is the imaging modality of choice in acute pancreatitis.
 CT findings will be normal in 14-29% of patients with mild pancreatitis.
 Pancreatic necrosis, pseudocysts and abscesses are readily detected by CT.